Kritavarma: Syamantaka theft

+Kritavarma was the commander of the Narayani sena or Gopa sena.
 Kritavarma is said to have encouraged, or in some accounts, participated in the theft of the legendary Syamantaka jewel from King Satrajit.
 Along with his friend Akrura, he is said to have caused Shatadhanva to murder Satrajit, and steal the jewel for himself.
 Shatadhanva was subsequently slain by Krishna, though he no longer had the jewel, having given it to Akrura and Kritavarma for safekeeping.
 When a famine broke out in Dvaraka, or in other accounts, due to the discovery of Akrura's possession of the Syamantaka, both Kritavarma and he were summoned to the city to hand over the jewel.
 In the end, Krishna decided that Akrura should keep the jewel with him.

 Kurukshetra war

 Kritavarma chose the Kaurava side in the Kurukshetra War when his assistance was sought by Duryodhana, promising to lend him one akshauhini.

 On the first day of the war, he fought a duel with Satyaki.
 As a maharathi, was placed at the head of the flying-heron formation that had been set up by Bhishma.
 He engaged in a number of conflicts throughout the war.
 He was defeated by Bhima in single combat, and wounded in another bout against Satyaki.
 He fought a duel against Dhristadyumna, and one against Arjuna, Bhima, and Satyaki.
 He attacked Abhimanyu, killing his horse.
 After fainting in a bout against Arjuna, he met Yudhumanyu and Uttamaujas in combat.
 He defeated Shikhandi, Bhima, and Yudhishthira on various occasions.
 He fled the battlefield after the death of Drona.
 He participated in Ashwatthama's vendetta against the Pandavas by setting fire to their camp while their warriors slept.
 After the war, he informed Dhritarashtra regarding the death of his son, Duryodhana, and returned home.
 He appeared at Yudhishthira's ashvamedha sacrifice.